Executive Summary

 Issues Being Addressed:

-The Courage Youth Movement (CYM) serves learners, families, and school staff in six public schools in the greater Soweto area.
+Courage Youth (CY) serves learners, families, and school staff in six public schools in the greater Soweto area.

 Secondary Schools: